xlnt-community/xlnt/README.md

 Documentation for the current release of xlnt is available [here](https://tfussell.gitbooks.io/xlnt/content/).

+The latest API reference can be found [here](https://xlnt-community.github.io/xlnt/annotated.html).

 ## Building xlnt - Using vcpkg

 You can download and install xlnt using the [vcpkg](https://github.com/microsoft/vcpkg) dependency manager: